 Approaching Chèré Couloir (II, D+) from Vallée Blanche

 Approaching is an adventure in itself.
 You take the chairlift from Charmonix that goes towards Aiguille du Midi.
 The chairlift actually holds the world record of the longest chairlift ride in the world with a vertical ascend of nearly 2.800 meters, which takes about 20 minutes to complete.
 Charmonix is a vinter sports paradise, but in the summer the town transforms into an outdoor enthusiasts Mecca!
 There are several Traditional and Sport climbing crags nearby and it is a very popular trekking and hiking area.
 Actually one trail takes you around the Mont Blanc massif and crosses the borders of France, Switzerland and Italy.
-Ice climbing is also one of the climbing disciplines that you can encompass near Charmonix, but you need to draw your attention towards the higher areas.
+Alpine and ice climbing is also one of the climbing disciplines that you can encompass near Charmonix, but you need to draw your attention towards the higher areas.
 Once you reach Aiguille du Midi you follow the steep ridge down into the Vallée Blanche and continue approximately 2.000 meters southwest towards the Triangle du Tacul also called Mont Blant Tacul.
 Its distinct shape that lays ground to its name is quite recognizable, so you should easily be able to locate it from the distance.
 You can approach by ski or snowshoes.

 Look out for the Belgians